Socialism in Argentina

 Socialism in Argentina has taken many different shapes throughout Argentina's history.
 Many of the country's leaders have had a socialist ideology as their political framework within Argentina and more broadly, throughout Latin America.
 As a result of this history, on the international podium they are recognised for their socialist history and leadership.
 Argentina's alignment with socialist ideology particularly during the Peronist years has further contributed to this global sentiment.
-Whilst there has been a history of many different socialist parties the main one to consider is the Socialist Party (Argentina).
 Although the history of Socialism in Argentina can be traced to specific dates, it is important to view the role it has played as part to the influence of international phenomenon such as World War I, World War II and The Malvinas War.
 Today, Socialism in Argentina is visible in the contemporary administrations of Néstor Kirchner and his wife and later president Cristina Fernandez de Kirchner.

 History

 Early history: 1840–1915

 Early socialist thought, began with the ideals of Esteban Echeverria in the early 19th Century, who led the May Association, a political group which opposed the then current dictator Juan Manuel de Rosas.
 Echeverria's ideals of socialism then were premised on the idea of equal rights to eradicate poverty.
 He wrote many works significant for the movement, including "El Dogma Socialista" (The Socialist Dogma) and would influence the coming generations socialist thought.
 Although Echeverria's work was significant for the movement, the starting point of Socialism in Argentina is considered to be a little later and in the hands of Echeverria's contemporaries.

 The ignition of Socialism in Argentina had many significant socialist thinkers such as Juan B. Justo and Nicolas Repetto.
 Although this thought existed, Socialism in Argentina started in the 1890s with the formation of the 'Socialist Party" in 1896.
 The party was formed on the basis that there was a greater need for 'social focus'.
 The leader of this group, Juan B. Justo saw this absence and with Nicolas Repetto they led the party.
 In 1904, Alfredo Palacios a member of the Socialist party was to become the first socialist deputy in Argentina.